 The visa liberalization agreement seems in jeopardy after the EU put in conditions for Turkey to change its anti-terrorism laws.
-This is a bad move to say the least, and has the potential to derail the Turkey-EU road map that is crucial for rejuvenating Turkey's EU membership process and containing the refugee crisis.

 After several months of negotiations, Turkey and the EU agreed to implement the visa liberalization program for Turkish citizens.
 This is part of a number of measures taken under the larger Turkey-EU road map drafted in response to the refugee crisis.
 As of March 20, Turkey has begun readmitting Syrian refugees trying to enter Greece and other EU countries illegally and sending one Syrian to Europe legally as part of the one for one policy.
 Anyone seeking illegal entry is automatically disqualified from any application.